jython/devguide/tracker.rst

 Using the Issue Tracker
 =======================

-.. warning:: At present, this is not much modified from the CPython base.

 If you think you found a bug in Python, you can report it to the `issue tracker`_.
 Documentation bugs can also be reported there.